 I miss you.
 I see you every day; I lie next to you every single night.
 And yet I miss you, terribly.
 I miss our laughter, our inside jokes, reading each other’s minds.
 I miss talking to you for hours about everything and nothing.
 I miss knowing that on my worst day you would cheer me up, bring me back down to Earth, and show me how much I mean to you.
 I miss caring about the things you care about.

 Because at the end of the day, all this other stuff that we have filled our life with, that has filled the space between us, it doesn’t really matter.
 You are what matters.
 You are what matters most to me.
 You always have been.
 And I don’t want anything to get in the way of that, ever again.
 Because without you, I am lost.
 Without you, I cannot take on the trials of the everyday.
 And I don’t want to.
 I want us to laugh together at our children’s goofy dancing, to look forward to sharing the most awesome parts of our day, to cry together during times of grief.
 I don’t want to go through this life alone.
 I want to go through it together, with you.

 And to do that, we need to close this gap.

 So I ask you, husband, please, roll over and look at me.
 See me.
 See me searching for you.
 And then reach over and take my hand.
 Hold on tight because this rollercoaster is a wild one, and we will be tempted to let go because it might seem easier that way.
 But we can’t lose each other.
 Not again.

 We occasionally publish posts by local writers who wish to keep their names private.
 If you’re considering a guest post submission and prefer to publish anonymously, please note that on the submission form.

-Editor’s note: This post originally published on May 2, 2018 and was lightly edited prior to republishing.
+Editor’s note: This post was originally published on May 2, 2018, and was lightly edited prior to republishing.